KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

   </a>
 </div>

-The iOS Instagram and Facebook app render all third party links within their app using a custom in-app browser.
-This [causes various risks for the user](https://krausefx.com/blog/follow-user), with the host app being able to track every single interaction with external websites, from all form inputs, to every single tap.
+The iOS Instagram and Facebook app render all third party links and ads within their app using a custom in-app browser.
+This [causes various risks for the user](https://krausefx.com/blog/follow-user), with the host app being able to track every single interaction with external websites, from all form inputs like passwords and addresses, to every single tap.

 ### What does Meta do?

-- Links to external websites are rendered inside the Instagram app, instead of using the built-in Safari or the Apple recommended [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller).
+- Links to external websites are rendered inside the Instagram app, instead of using the built-in Safari.
-- This enables Instagram to monitor everything happening on external websites, without the consent from the user, nor the website provider.
+- This allows Instagram to monitor everything happening on external websites, without the consent from the user, nor the website provider.
-- The Instagram app injects the <a href="https://developers.facebook.com/docs/meta-pixel">Meta Tracking Pixel</a> into every third party website to monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs.
+- The Instagram app injects <a href="https://developers.facebook.com/docs/meta-pixel">their tracking code</a> into every third party website, including ads, enabling them monitor all user interactions, like every button & link tapped, text selections, screenshots, as well as any form inputs, like passwords, physical addresses and credit card numbers.

 ### Why is this a big deal?